bdswartz/garden-forum/README.md

 Please visit our GitHub pages (listed above)

-If there are any questions about the project, feel free to open an issue.
+If there are any questions about the project, feel free to send me an email at briandswartz@outlook.com